-There has been resurgence of interest in the last five years or so over the warrior culture of Sparta.
-The Spartans are admired by the military, law enforcement, sports fans, cross fitters and others for their “never say die” way of life and their warrior ethos.
+There has been a resurgence of interest in the last several years over the warrior culture of Sparta.
+The Spartans are admired by the military, law enforcement, sports fans, cross-fitters, and others for their “never say die” way of life and their warrior ethos.

 As a tank destroyer from the 7th Armored Division moved West, the commander spotted a lone trooper from the 82nd digging a foxhole for an outpost near the road.
 The commander stopped the vehicle and asked him if this was the front line.

 The trooper, Private First Class Vernon E. Haught, with Company F, 325th, looked up and said, “Are you looking for a safe place?”